 It is a good idea to contact the supervisor of any PhD project you want to apply for, before you submit your application, as they may also be able to advise you on other sources of funding.
 We also accept applications from students who are applying for funding separately, or have funding in place already – please include any details in your application form.

 Each year, we have a limited number of studentships available from the Engineering and Physical Sciences Research Council, and the Science and Technology Facilities Council, to cover tuition fees and living expenses.
-This funding is available to UK students only.
+This funding is available to home and overseas students.

 EPSRC studentships are available to students applying for a project in: